 1) Take inventory of your strengths and weaknesses.
 Start with four strengths and one weakness.
 You may have trouble seeing your strengths, so be prepared to ask a friend, family member, or therapist for help.
 Many of us have been raised to be modest.
 We may discount our talents and take our accomplishments for granted.
 Or we lack perspective, and it takes others to point out our best, most distinctive qualities.

 Your weaknesses, however, may come more quickly and painfully to mind.
 Learn to handle them with compassion and pluck.
 Remember none of us got to choose all the things we were born with or would later acquire.
 Look for ways to turn those disadvantages into advantages.
 Flaws can makes us more forgiving.
 Weak spots can be opportunities for growth.
 Curses can give us purpose.

-Now give that story a title and write it down along with your 4-strength/1-weakness inventory in a safe, handy place and read it regularly.
-Let it be the bedrock of a new, more positive self-image.
+Now give that story a title and write it down along with your 4-strength/1-weakness inventory in a safe, handy place and remind yourself of them regularly.
+Let them be the bedrock of a new, more positive self-image.
 Learn to love yourself and what you have to offer.

 Don’t Compare Yourself to Others

 Comparing yourself to others rarely works out well.
 For starters, it’s usually an unfair comparison, because you’ll only see what is great about other people’s lives.
 After all, who airs their most difficult challenges on Facebook, Instagram, or Snapchat.
 And believe me as a psychiatrist, we all have them.
 Secondly, you’ll get too focused on the strengths others have, that you lack.
 Remember there is more than one way to be wonderful in this world.

 Do Compare Yourself with Yourself

 Notice one or two ways that you or your life can be better and set realistic goals for self-improvement.
 Focus your efforts on what you can change and don’t beat yourself up about mistakes.
 They will happen.
 Learn from them and move on.